Monday 12th May

 Having quickly polished off the jar of olives we’d brought home, we contacted the Masseria Il Frantoio and were delighted to find that they did orders overseas by post.
 To lower the unit shipping costs we ordered eight huge jars of olives.
 These are disappearing rapidly as well!

-More photos from our trip are here (opens in a new page).
+More photos from our trip are here.